DiscipleOfEris/FastFollow/ReadMe.md

 Note that this is NOT the same as `/follow`.
 You must use `//ffo <name>` or `//ffo me` to start following.

 ## Installation
 After downloading, extract to your Windower addons folder.
-Make sure the folder is called FastFollow, rather than -master or -v1.whatever.
+Make sure the folder is called FastFollow, rather than FastFollow-master or FastFollow-v1.whatever.
 Your file structure should look like this:

     addons/FastFollow/FastFollow.lua